choudharyvikash20/temp/README.md

 4. Spelling Error Detection using CNN
    * CNN.ipynb
    * model
-> ##  : Word2Vec CBOW()
+> ##  : Word2Vec CBOW
 ```
-Part-of-Speech (POS) tagging, it may be defined as the process of converting a sentence in the form
-of a list of words, into a list of tuples.
-Here, the tuples are in the form of (word, tag).
-We can
-also call POS tagging a process of assigning one of the parts of speech to the given word.
+This method takes the context of each word as the input and tries to predict the word corresponding to the context.
+The CBOW model tries to understand the context of the words and takes this as input.
+It then tries to predict words
+that are contextually accurate.
+Let us consider an example for understanding this.
+Consider the sentence: ‘It is a pleasant
+day’ and the word ‘pleasant’ goes as input to the neural network.
+We are trying to predict the word ‘day’ here.

 POS tagging is an important part of NLP because it works as the prerequisite
 for :